Pradeepcbk/Deep-Learning-for-handwriting-recognition/README.md

 On running the program, we can see that the output being predicted is the number 7.

-The picture of the input of the corresponding input:
+The picture of the corresponding input:

 ![Screenshot](Input_Display.png)